Villages at Waipio

 11 of 20 current listings have the SECGUA amenity checked in the MLS and several agent remarks explicitly state security details, including phrases like '24-hour surveillance', '24-hour security', and 'patrolling security'.
 Evidence is spread across multiple listings/agents but not universal, so there is moderate confidence that the building offers security guard/service.

-This feature is directly supported by multiple public remarks.
-The listings explicitly reference 24-hour security patrol and patrolling security, so the building should be marked as having security patrol.
+Security patrol is directly supported by repeated public remarks.
+The listings describe both 24-hour security patrol and patrolling security services.

 No analysis available